26 October 2023 – 4 February 2024 | Free Space Forum Wissen

 Place: Forum Wissen, Free space

-Climate change is becoming increasingly noticeable for all of us.
-It is also affecting the forest.
-The special exhibition ‘Digital Forest’ at Forum Wissen, the knowledge museum of the University of Göttingen, shows, among other things, in a virtual reality, how scientists from the Universities of Göttingen and Leipzig are researching the influence of drought on the forest.
-At the same time, visitors are invited to consider their own actions in the climate crisis.
-The special exhibition will run from 26 October 2023 to 4 February 2024.
+Climate change is increasingly having an impact on all of our day-to-day thoughts and lives.
+It is also causing big problems for the forest.
+The new special exhibition “Digital Forest” in the Forum Wissen, the knowledge museum of the University of Göttingen, uses virtual reality to show how scientists from the Universities of Göttingen and Leipzig are researching issues such as the effects of drought on the forest.
+At the same time, visitors are invited to consider their own actions and behaviour in the climate crisis.
+This special exhibition runs from 26 October 2023 to 4 February 2024.

-The exhibition which is available in German and in English focuses on innovative technologies and methods of climate research in the forest – state-of-the-art sensor technology and data analysis methods from the field of artificial intelligence.
-In the core zone of the Hainich National Park, one of the most pristine forests in Central Europe, a sensor network records the water transport from the roots to the leaves of the trees every half hour.
-From a 40 metre high measuring tower, the ‘breath of the forest’ is constantly measured and data on evaporation performance and CO₂ uptake is generated.
-Thanks to modern laser technology, digital copies of the trees are created, making drought damage visible.
-Above all this, satellites are travelling round in their orbits providing bird’s-eye images of the changes in the forest.
+The exhibition focuses on innovative technologies and methods of climate research in the forest, such as state-of-the-art sensor technology and data analysis methods from the field of artificial intelligence.
+In an area of the Hainich National Park, one of the most pristine forests in Central Europe, a network of sensors records the transport of water from the roots right up to the leaves every 30 minutes.
+From a 40-metre-high measuring tower, the “breath of the forest” is constantly being measured and data on evaporation and CO₂ absorption is collected.
+Thanks to modern laser technology, digital copies of the trees are created, revealing the drought damage.
+High above, satellites are orbiting, providing a bird’s eye view of the changes in the forest.

-The special exhibition “Digitaler Wald / Digital Forest” makes all this visible and tangible.
-It shows how climate research in the forest ecosystem works digitally.
-At the same time, the exhibition encourages visitors to think about what each and every individual can do to protect the climate.
-A journey in virtual reality takes them right into the research station in the Hainich National Park and makes modern field research in the forest tangible.
-This immersive VR experience is framed by real objects such as measuring instruments, informative graphics, playful hands-on stations and diverse voices from different researchers.
-Current positions from various perspectives such as forest protection initiatives, climate activists and climate regulatory bodies are intended to stimulate visitors to think about their own actions and to continue the all-important dialogue between science and society on the climate crisis.
+The Digital Forest special exhibition makes all this visible and tangible.
+Using cutting edge computer technology, it illustrates how climate research is carried out in the forest ecosystem.
+At the same time, the exhibition encourages visitors to think about what each and every one of us can do to protect the climate.
+A journey in virtual reality takes visitors right inside the research station in the Hainich National Park, bringing to life modern field research in the forest.
+This immersive experience is framed by actual objects such as measuring instruments, informative graphics, hands-on stations and diverse voices from research.
+There is a German saying “shout into the forest and a similar echo will return” which loosely translates as “you reap what you sow”, or eventually you will have to face the consequences of your actions: this is clearly demonstrated by the Digital Forest.
+Current perspectives from forest protection, climate activism and climate politics are intended to encourage people to consider their own actions and to continue the essential dialogue between science and society about the climate crisis.